benlevyx/twitter-polling/litreview.md

 ### Sentiment analysis and feature extraction

 As noted by Gayo-Avello (2012), the apparent norm among studies of political sentiment on Twitter is to apply overly simplistic sentiment models with the hope that a large-enough corpus will compensate for the simplicity and lack of accuracy of the model.
-The following table summarizes some of the more common techniques:
+The following table summarizes some of the more common techniques for sentiment analysis on political tweets:

 **Table 1:** Comparison of sentiment models in surveyed studies.